 We have also set out our approach to enforcement of these areas during this time as well as information on financial support.

-Yes.
+In certain locations and with the Council's consent, yes.
 You need to be aware of the regulations around serving alcohol and food, and once you have permission or licences to carry out these activities, you can apply for a licence to operate on council land.

 You will also need to be registered as a food business.
 Find out more about registering a food business here.